billbudge/Diagrammar/README.md

 ## Function Abstraction

 This representation lacks power.
 We have to rebuild these graphs every time we want to create a similar function, for example cascading the multiplication binary operator.
 To make the graph representation more powerful, any function can be abstracted.
 This adds an input value, of the same type as the function, to indicate that the function operation is imported.
+This allows us to create a function that takes another function as input.

 <figure>
   <img src="/resources/function_abstraction.png"  alt="" title="Function Abstraction">